Chlor gas drying

 The LiquiSonic® Measurement technology is used in various processes and production streams to detect concentration and thus optimize quality and productivity.
-Another application field of the measurement technology is in the downstream process of chlorine gas drying.
-The chlorine gas must be freed from its water content, otherwise chlorohydrate forms and the corrosion behavior continuously increases with a moisture content above 30 ppm.
+Another application field of the measurement technology is in the downstream process of chlor gas drying.
+The chlor gas must be freed from its water content, otherwise chlorohydrate forms and the corrosion behavior continuously increases at a moisture content above 30 ppm.

 Advantage of sound velocity over conductivity and density